Sandbach School: International links

 The school is linked to schools across the world.
 Sandbach School gained the International Schools Award from the British Council, it has been granted from September 2007 to September 2010.

 In October 2007 the senior rugby squad toured Italy.

-Germany

 The school band toured in Germany in October 2005, and formed a partnership with Leibniz Oberschule in Berlin.
 Since 2005, an exchange visit to Berlin and regular contact via e-mail and video conferencing has helped Sandbach pupils in their German studies.

-Hong Kong

 The school also has a long-term partnership with Fukien Secondary School in Kowloon, Hong Kong where some pupils performed in October 2006 and again - with a performance of "The King of Denmark" - in 2013.
 The schools collaborated at the Edinburgh Fringe in an event at the Royal College of Physicians of Edinburgh, where a 50-strong group from Fukien met over 100 Sandbach pupils and staff.
 Former Sandbach pupils have visited Fukien and taught there during their gap year, and a former Sandbach School teacher has also taught at Fukien.